 Lemon Blueberry Muffins

-Lemon Blueberry Muffins are perfect for breakfast or any time of day.
-They're bursting with citrus flavor, sweet blueberries, and a sweet lemon glaze.
+Lemon Blueberry Muffins are perfect for breakfast or any time and are bursting with flavor thanks to citrus, blueberries, and a lemon glaze.

 This post may contain affiliate links.
 Please read our disclosure policy.